Hersheys Logo

 Hershey Logo History

-The company logo is associated with the name of its founder.
+The company logo is associated with its founder’s name.
 And not for nothing.
 Milton Hershey was distinguished by kindness, determination, disinterestedness, and charity.
 He believed that business is service.
 He created the best conditions for his workers during his lifetime and cared for the local community and children from disadvantaged families.
 It is this philosophy that underlies the company’s activities today.
 The persistence of purpose through the years has made Hershey’s logo one of the most consistent and least changed.
-The brand name has always been the name Hershey’s.
+The brand name has always been Hershey’s.
 Only the background color, letters, and font changed.

 What is Hershey’s?